"How clean does a cleaned-up storyboard have to be?"

 While it helps to use tone as shadow, you don't need to know advanced lighting techniques to add this aspect to your drawings.
 Simple blocking of three or four tones is enough to do the trick.
 Things you want to draw the eye to should have the highest level of contrast, while the areas that you'd like to fade into the background should blend in with less contrast.
 As an exercise, try adding in these five tones to a line drawing you've done (or add them to another artist's line drawings just to practice).

 2. Copy up a set of storyboard sheets so you don't have to spend all night drawing screen boxes.

 3. Sketch in pencil so you can make changes easily, then use markers for photocopying.
 Feel free to use any medium you are happy with - professional storyboard artists use everything from magic markers to charcoal.

-4. Scribble down short notes about what's happening in shot, what characters are saying and sound effects.
+4. Scribble down short notes about what's happening in shot and what characters are saying.

 5. An overhead plan view of the location of the camera, actors and props can be helpful if you know the environment you are going to be working on.

 6. Number your shots so that they can be quickly referred to on the shot list, during editing, or when you are pitching the boards to someone.